stsurya/Kubernetes/HelmCharts/HelmNotes/HelmFilesExpalanation/chart.yaml.md

 **5. version:** The version of the Helm chart itself.<br>

 **6. appVersion:** The version of the application that this chart deploys.
 This is for informational purposes and does not affect the chart's functionality.

+## What does charts/ folder do in helm ?

+The `charts/` folder in a Helm chart is used to manage dependencies for your Helm chart.
+It contains other Helm charts that your chart depends on, essentially functioning as a place to include child charts in a parent chart.